 - Earth Qi Gong for Women

-From September 2019 join us in Newport town centre on the Isle of Wight, for a drop-in Tai Chi and Qigong class for all levels and abilities.
+Join us on Tuesdays from 1-2pm in Newport town centre on the Isle of Wight, for a drop-in Tai Chi and Qi gong class for all levels and abilities.
 Suited to the casual learner, there is no need to book, simply turn up on the day.
-Enjoy an hour of detoxing the body and calming the mind through dynamic relaxing qigong movements in a friendly community class.
+Enjoy an hour of detoxing the body and calming the mind through dynamic relaxing qi gong movements in a friendly community class.
 Everyone is welcome to join no matter age, fitness level nor physical restriction.
 With instructor Nicola.
 Visit the Newport class page for more info.

 Teaching from my home to yours.
-Instructor Nicola is passionate about sharing qigong with her students.
+Instructor Nicola is passionate about sharing qi gong with her students.
 She provides live online private tuition using Zoom or Facebook video call.
-Teaching you ancient Taoist movements that will help you towards a regular qigong practice.
+Teaching you ancient Taoist movements that will help you towards a regular qi gong practice.
 Your online class is one-to-one private tuition that is set to your pace, style of learning, needs and experience, all from the comfort of your home.
-Join Nicola’s community of students on a journey to improved health and wellbeing.
-Visit the Qigong section in the webstore to book your lesson.
+Join Nicola's community of students on a journey to improved health and wellbeing.
+Visit the Qigong section in the webstore.

 Private Tuition - Isle of Wight

-Please note that the Taoist practices are not a replacement for conventional medical treatment.
-Please seek advice from your GP before commencing any movement or stillness practices.
+Please note that Qigong practices are not a replacement for conventional medical treatment.
+Please seek advice from your GP before commencing any movement or stillness arts.